nicotine-plus/nicotine-plus/doc/RUNFROMGIT.md

 $ sudo python3 setup.py install
 ```

-And after that you should be able to run `nicotine`.
+And after that you should be able to run `nicotine` just like a normal command.